GoogleCloudPlatform/appengine-maven-archetypes-java/hello-endpoints-archetype/src/main/resources/archetype-resources/README.md

 ###  Maven

-1. Build a fresh binary by using:

-    `mvn clean compile`

-1. Run the application locally at [http://localhost:8080][5] by using:
+1. Build and Run the application locally at [http://localhost:8080][5] by using:

-    `mvn appengine:run`
+    `mvn clean appengine:run`

 1. Explore local server's API explorer by browsing to:

     [http://localhost:8080/_ah/api/explorer][13]

+1. Generate the discovery document located at `target/discovery-docs/helloworld-v1-rest.discovery` by using:

+    `mvn endpoints-framework:discoveryDocs`

-1. Generate the client library located at `target/client-libs/helloworld-v1-java.zip` by using:
+1. Generate the client library and readme located at `target/client-libs/helloworld-v1-java.zip` by using:

     `mvn endpoints-framework:clientLibs`

-1. Deploy your application to Google App Engine by using:
+1. Build and Deploy your application to Google App Engine by using:

-    `mvn appengine:deploy`
+    `mvn clean appengine:deploy`

 ### Gradle

-1. Build a fresh binary by using:

-    `gradle clean compileJava`

 1. Run the application locally at [http://localhost:8080][5] by using:

-    `gradle appengineRun`
+    `gradle clean appengineRun`

 1. Explore local server's API explorer by browsing to:

     [http://localhost:8080/_ah/api/explorer][13]

+1. Generate the discovery document located at `build/endpointsDiscoveryDocs/helloworld-v1-rest.discovery` by using:

+   `gradle endpointsDiscoveryDocs`

 1. Generate the client library located at `build/endpointsClientLibs/helloworld-v1-java.zip` by using: